lbertenasco/ap-ng2-fullcalendar/README.md

 <angular2-fullcalendar [options]="calendarOptions" (initialized)="onCalendarInit($event)"></angular2-fullcalendar>
 ```
 #### Import the fullcalendar css
-If you're using Angular CLI, this is as simple as including one line in your style.css file:
+If you're using Angular CLI, this is as simple as including one line in your style.(scss|css) file:
 ```
 @import "fullcalendar/fullcalendar.min.css";
 ```